Best Student Credit Cards of October 2024

 When you’re getting started managing your finances, it can be challenging to track spending and financial standing because the data is in separate accounts.
 Firstcard offers a bank account and credit card all in one to make financial management clear and simple.

 When you apply, you won’t face a credit check and don’t need a good credit history to qualify.
-International students can also access this card without a Social Security number requirement.
+International students can also access this credit card without a Social Security number requirement.

-Why We Love It: Start building your credit with a credit card that helps students learn about managing their finances while preventing credit card debt.
+Why We Picked It: Start building your credit with a credit card that helps students learn about managing their finances while preventing credit card debt.
 Enjoy features like autopay and no fees to get started with your first credit card wisely.

 2. Best for Quarterly 5% Cash Back Bonus Categories: Discover it Student Cash Back

-In the first year, Discover will match all cash back you earn, which can help you build a nice nest egg for getting started on your own after you graduate.
+In the first year, Discover will match all cash back you earn.
+This can help you build a nice nest egg for getting started on your own after you graduate.
 Plus, when you redeem your cash back for gift cards, you can stretch your earnings a little farther because they are discounted.
 That means you can get a $20 gift card with $18 in cash back to stretch your cash and get the most from it.

 4. Best for Students Who Travel or Study Abroad: Bank of America Travel Rewards Credit Card for Students

 Manage your finances from the convenient mobile app users have rated highly for ease of use.
-Review your monthly FICO score to watch your credit grow throughout your days as a student so you’ll be ready to increase your credit line and qualify for other financial tools as you venture out on your own after graduation.
+Review your monthly FICO score to watch your credit grow throughout your days as a student so you’ll be ready to increase your line of credit and qualify for other financial tools as you venture out on your own after graduation.

-Why We Love It: No foreign transaction fees make this a great card for students planning to study abroad.
+Why We Picked It: No foreign transaction fees make this one of the best credit cards for international students.
 The 1.5 points per dollar cash back can help pay for travel expenses as you explore during your youth.

 5. Best for Earning Credit Line Increases: Petal 2 Visa Credit Card